llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  The default is `default`.

+.. option:: --no-verify-note-sections

+ When adding note sections, do not verify if the section format is valid.

 .. option:: --output-target <format>, -O

  Write the output as the specified format.
 See `SUPPORTED FORMATS`_ for a list